 I've figured out how much water I use.
 What will it cost me each month?

-What dos it cost to sign up for rural water service?
+What does it cost to sign up for rural water service?

 A $500.00 Membership Fee which is used to defray the cost for a feasibility study and engineering fees.
 It will be the only cost to you until construction is completed.
-Our current minimum hook-up charge is $16,000.00.
+Our current minimum hook-up charge is $18,000.00.
 This may increase with extra construction requirements.
-Please call the office at 507-628-4201 with property location to determine feasibility and for a cost estimate.
-After the service is completed, you have the option to make payment in full or to pay $4,000.00 and have the remaining amount placed on your property taxes as a special assessment for 30 years at 5.9% interest.
+Please call the office at 507-628-4201 with property location to determine feasibility and for a free cost estimate.

 What happens if the property assessed is sold?